pataskad/nelson-photography-live/README.md

 - Portfolio/Gallery for prior work (photo collection), this will be starting out as a simple grid layout with styling making things look better in the short term, but --> *** this is another area I am targeting to rapidly update post-deployment as I find the time ***

-- Contact form to schedule a meeting/gather more information about the photoshoot session services that are offered.
-Currently a front end clickable prototype ONLY.
+- Working contact form to start the business process of managing a client.
+Due to low expected traffic many processes will be manually completed between the client and photographer.

 *** Upcoming goals ***
-- Backend contact form configuration  *** Next item ***
+- Backend contact form configuration, update validations and styling to "clean up" the work surrounding the contact form in order to move on  *** Initial configuration complete, working contact form ***
 - Improve portfolio gallery ( both styling and functionality )
 - Continue Further design improvements as needed/realized

 All images supplied by pexels.com or supplied by the owner (thank you Jade!)